noeinan/DoL-World-Expansion-Mod/docs/mobile-build.md

 Ensure that you've successfully compiled the game and that `Degrees of Lewdity.html` exists; use `FORCE_VERSION='' ./compile.sh` to generate it if you have pending changes.

-Run `npm run build` in the `cordova-app` folder.
+Run `npm run build-debug` in the `cordova-app` folder.
 Note that this builds an unsigned debug build for testing.
 To build the release version use `npm run build-release`.
 The produced apk files will be in `platforms/android/app/build/outputs/apk`.

-Run `npm run install` to easily install the debug apk on a currently running emulator or correctly hooked up android device, or `npm run install-release` for the release build.
+Run `npm run install-debug` to easily install the debug apk on a currently running emulator or correctly hooked up android device, or `npm run install-release` for the release build.

 Note that building the release version requires a key to be created.
 Check the discord for details on how to get the official key.
 For testing purposes you can run `npm run genkey-android-public-release` to generate a new key